Ketienyei/Ketienyei/README.md

 #Hi 👋, I'm Cynthia Ketienyei
-A passionate frontend and backend developer from Nairobi, Kenya 🔭 I’m currently working on a website and also practising mi skills 😊😊
+A passionate frontend and backend developer from Nairobi, Kenya 🔭 I’m currently working on a website and also practising my skills 😊😊
 🌱 I’m currently learning laravel, vue and mobile development